teaualune/pdp-site/README.md

 6. Create `upload` foler and several subfolders (`hw`, `hws`, `problem` and `ps` for homework description, homework submission, problem description and problem submission respectively) for file uploads.
 Directory names are specified and configurable in `settings.json`.
 7. Run `node app` in repository folder.

+### Quick Installation and Running
+1. Install Nodejs and Mongodb.
+Set $PATH to these two binaries.
+2. ./config.sh
+3. ./install.sh
+4. ./exec.sh
+If you want to stop it, use `kill.sh`.

 ### Assign admin priviledge to a user

 1. Register a new account first.